What You'll Learn

 On the other hand, it’s not clear how much benefit children get from the techniques and whether it’s possible to generalize enough from the behavior of individual kids to consider it a coherent disorder.
 “The thing we don’t really understand is how and if this approach works for every kid who has sensory issues,” Dr. Rosenthal adds, “and where the science is in creating a specific sensory diet for a specific kid.”

-Dr. Catherine Lord, a leading autism expert and the director of the Center for Autism and the Developing Brain at New York-Presbyterian Hospital, argues that sensory issues are an important concern, but not a diagnosis in themselves.
+Catherine Lord, PhD, a leading autism expert and the director of the Center for Autism and the Developing Brain at New York-Presbyterian Hospital, argues that sensory issues are an important concern, but not a diagnosis in themselves.
 “I do think there’s a value in attending to how a child is perceiving sensations, thinking about whether he could be uncomfortable.
 Where I get concerned is labeling that as a separate disorder.”

 From a parent’s point of view, it’s hard to understand why it matters whether SPD is considered a legitimate diagnosis by clinicians who go by the DSM.
 But from a clinical point of view, diagnoses are essential.
 They drive treatment, by helping clinicians understand the symptoms they are seeing and how best to respond to them.
 The mental health establishment doesn’t acknowledge SPD as a distinct disorder because it isn’t convinced that SPD is the best possible way to understand, and approach, those symptoms.
 And it’s dissatisfied with evidence that the treatment gets real, measurable results.

-“The debate is not about the importance and quality of work that OTs are involved in—we know that OTs help many children,” says Dr. Matthew Cruger, a clinical psychgologist and the director of the Child Mind Institute’s Learning and Development Center.
+“The debate is not about the importance and quality of work that OTs are involved in—we know that OTs help many children,” says Matthew Cruger, PhD, a clinical psychologist and the director of the Child Mind Institute’s Learning and Development Center.
 “It is about whether we have acquired sufficient scientific evidence to conclude two things: Are kids who show these behaviors consistently and meaningfully different from typical kids, and are there specific treatments for this problem?”

 Dr. Rosenthal adds that identifying what’s causing a particular behavior can be especially difficult in children who have complex issues, as many children with sensory challenges do.
 Take a child with autism who is averse to the feeling of water on his face.
 “We don’t know where these things came from,” he says.
 “There may be certain kids who come out sensory reactive from the womb and some who develop it from experience.
 A child could have a very early encounter that’s negative—a mini trauma—that sticks in his mind, and he generalizes and avoids those things in the future.
 If an experience is powerful and reinforced, it can become just as powerful as an organic issue.”
 Is it a sensory issue, then, or is it anxiety?